 Specialist assessments

 Many families come to us with a similar concern: their child is clearly bright and tries hard, but something isn't clicking at school.
 Despite effort and support from teachers, reading feels like a struggle, written work doesn't reflect what they know, or maths just won't stick.
-A learning and cognitive assessment helps answer why — and more importantly, what to do about it.
+A psycho-educational assessment helps answer why — and more importantly, what to do about it.

-What's involved: A comprehensive learning and cognitive assessment for children and adolescents.
+What's involved: A comprehensive psycho-educational assessment for children and adolescents.
 Identifies learning difficulties including dyslexia, processing speed differences, memory profiles and intellectual ability.
 Reports are practical and actionable — written for families, schools, GPs, and NDIS plans.
 NDIS funding may be available for assessment costs.

-A learning and cognitive assessment explores the relationship between how your child thinks and how they perform at school.
+A psycho-educational assessment explores the relationship between how your child thinks and how they perform at school.
 This typically includes:

 • Cognitive abilities — reasoning, problem-solving, processing speed, working memory and verbal comprehension